Problems at work?

 No employee should submit to inappropriate treatment, underpayment, too long work days, or dangerous working conditions.

 If you encounter problems in your work, help is available – see the links below.
 You may also seek help from a lawyer, for example.
+If you have a residence permit in Finland and your employer has exploited you, you can apply for an extended permit or a certificate of expanded right to work.

 - If the working conditions at your workplace are not good, you may ask for advice from the occupational safety and health authorities.